Barrier island: Constituent parts

-The shoreface is the part of the barrier where the ocean meets the shore of the island.
+The shoreface is the part of the barrier where the ocean reaches the shore of the island.
 The barrier island body itself separates the shoreface from the backshore and lagoon/tidal flat area.
 Characteristics common to the upper shoreface are fine sands with mud and possibly silt.
 Further out into the ocean the sediment becomes finer.
 The effect of waves at this point is weak because of the depth.
 Bioturbation is common and many fossils can be found in upper shoreface deposits in the geologic record.